juaneme8/note-taking/Linux/4 Config Servidor.md

 -A ufw-before-input -p icmp --icmp-type echo-request -j DROP
 ```

-The rule `-A ufw-before-input -p icmp --icmp-type echo-request -j DROP` is used in UFW (Uncomplicated Firewall) to drop incoming ICMP echo-request packets, which are commonly associated with ping requests.
+The rule `-A ufw-before-input -p iccmp --icmp-type echo-request -j DROP` is used in UFW (Uncomplicated Firewall) to drop incoming ICMP echo-request packets, which are commonly associated with ping requests.
 This rule prevents the server from responding to ICMP echo requests, effectively blocking incoming pings.